redhat-cbr/superheroes-cicd/doc/SummerCamp2-0Notes.md

 It actually worked!

+Need to work out why the credentials do not work when run in the pipeline.
+Managed to get it to work by deleting the generated credential integrations in ACS for the local registry and recreated.

 ***TODO***

-1. Need to work out how to and what to set the value for the rox endpoint secret in tekton
-3. Need to work out how to generate the API token and set the rox api token secret
-4. need to work out why the credentials do not work when run in the pipeline

-***COMPLETED***
-See above 2 tasks
+Still not sure what is going on here.  need to retest and probably build a batch python job to either"
+- Delete the generated credential integrations in ACS for the local registry and recreate
+- Update the existing credential integrations in ACS for the local registry

 ### Separate namespaces issues